j2blake/kibana_collections/doc/developer_notes.md

 # Developer notes

+## Date-time formats
+* Find the list of format specifiers here: [DateTimeFormat][JodaDateTimeFormat]
+* Dates are written to Elasticsearch using a format specifier for Eastern Standard Time.
+	* If this is not done, then a date like `Jan-2018` is rendered as `Dec-2017_19:00:00`
+	* So, for example, a time stamp for the beginning of the year is written as `2018 -0500`
+		* The format specifier for that field in the mapping would be `yyyy Z`
+	* QUESTION/PROBLEM What happens when we display these things during Daylight Savings Time?

 ## Drill-down to another dashboard

 * It appears that there is no sanctioned way to do this.